marrobi/Microsoft-and-Containers/README.md

 # Microsoft and Containers Session Resources
-Slides and demo scripts from my sessions on "Microsoft and Containers" and "Bring your own container - Running Containers on Microsoft Azure".
+Slides and demo scripts from my session  "Bring your own container - Running Containers on Microsoft Azure".

-Demo steps for my two sessions are in ```Microsoft and Containers Steps.ps1``` and ```BYOC.ps1```
+Demo steps for the session are in ```BYOC.sh```

 Please note this content will always be work in progress - it changes prior to each delivery - and demo content is to enable principles to be shown and is definitely not production ready!